Areeq Chowdhury | Chief Executive | @AreeqChowdhury

 Rachel joined WebRoots as she is keen to see the modernising of democracy increase representation of all groups in society and is excited about the potential digital democracy holds for effecting real change.

 Laura Deslandes | Research Assistant | @LGDeslandes1

-Laura is Research & Strategy Intern at WebRoots Democracy.
+Laura is Research and Strategy Intern at WebRoots Democracy.
 She is currently studying for a Masters in Public Policy at King’s College London.